 Previous studies on the budget impact of infliximab and etanercept biosimilars have only estimated the potential savings resulting from the introduction of these biosimilars in different specialities at national and international levels [24-31].
 Our study is the first analysing the actual impact of the introduction of these biosimilars on the utilisation of all bDMARDs in UK hospital rheumatology specialties and the subsequent savings realised.

 A survey of the literature revealed that previous studies which analysed the budget impact of infliximab biosimilars have used models from the healthcare commissioner or payer perspective over a 3 – 5 years’ period and assumed that the price of infliximab biosimilars would range between 10-30% lower than that of branded Remicade® [24-29].
 Jha et al., (2015) study estimated that cost savings from introduction of infliximab biosimilars for the treatment of all autoimmune diseases in the UK would be £3.21 - £9.63 million during the first year [24].
 A model based in the Irish healthcare system in 2013, assumed that all RA patients on infliximab would be switched to infliximab biosimilars, with predicted cumulative savings of over £4.7 million in 5 years [25].
-A study from Eastern Europe assumed switching 80 % of RA patients from Remicade® to infliximab biosimilars, with a cumulative saving of £26.5 million over 3 years [26].
-Kim et al., (2014) modelled the impact of infliximab biosimilar in four European countries (UK, Italy, France and Germany), assuming 25% switching of RA patients to infliximab biosimilars with an estimated cumulative five years budget saving of between £85 - £385 million [27].
-A study from Italy in 2015, assumed switching all patients from Remicade® to infliximab biosimilars in all indications would realise an estimated five years cumulative saving of over £42 million [28].
-Beck et al., (2016) was the first study to use actual infliximab brand and biosimilar prices in France in 2015, with an estimated annual cost saving of £12 million from switching all adult RA patients from Remicade® to biosimilar infliximab [29].